 When you’re ready to turn your homemade danish dough into Danish pastries, roll the dough out, cut it into shapes, fill and bake.
 It’s that simple.

-A simple square with the corners pulled in will give you a classic rounded pastry.
+A simple square with the corners pulled in will give you a classic shaped pastry or cut rounds like the picture below.

 Pro tips and tricks